Pand3ru/Tuxplorer/README.md

 ## Getting Started

-To try out Tuxplorer, you'll need to have `gcc` and `ncurses` installed on your system.
+To try out Tuxplorer, you'll need to have `gcc`, `ncurses` and `libconfig` installed on your system.

 ### Installation